iamdiyaajay-png/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: HTML5, CSS3, JavaScript (ES6+)
-- Frameworks used: [e.g., React, Django, Spring Boot]
-- Libraries used: [e.g., axios, pandas, JUnit]
+-  Libraries used: * Google Generative AI SDK: To communicate with the LLM.
-- Tools used: [e.g., VS Code, Git, Docker]
----

 ## Features